marcusoftnet/marcusoftnet.github.io/_posts/2014-07-23-talking-with-woody-and-some-thoughts-i.md

 I could go on and on but I've probably bored you already.
 You probably are much better to assimilate new ideas.
-Two things that I'm proud of myself for: I'm faster to go from "WHAT?!" to "ok, this might be something" nowadays - and I recognise many of the things that I say about new ideas, as things that people say to me when I introduce them.
+Two things that I'm proud of myself for: I'm faster to go from "WHAT?!" to "ok, this might be something" nowadays - and I recognize many of the things that I say about new ideas, as things that people say to me when I introduce them.